verisianHQ/cdisc-rules-engine/tests/resources/rules/regression_analysis_report.md

 - [2] invalid input syntax
 - [2] prefix_equal_to check_operator not implemented
 - [2] Joins with relationship domains are not supported yet
+- [1] No valid columns found for uniqueness check.
 - [1] 'NoneType' object has no attribute 'get_column_hash'